1997

 Duran Duran and the Dawn of Digital Music Sales in 1997

-In July 1997, N2K and Liquid Audio announced a way to sell digital songs online for 99 cents a pop.
-Soon after, Duran Duran became the first major label artist to release an online single for sale.
+In July 1997, N2K and Liquid Audio announce a way to sell digital songs online for 99 cents a pop.
+Soon after, Duran Duran becomes the first major label artist to release an online single for sale.

 -